 Stress is also a factor.
 You only have 10 minutes to plan your essay so many people go blank, with practice this can be resolved.
 Reading news stories and listening to podcasts based on the common IELTS topics is a good way to get ideas (at the end of this post there is a list of those topics).

 Usually, the most obvious ideas are the best and they don’t have to be really ‘cool’ or ‘high level’.
 In this post, I will go through some useful techniques that I teach my students.

 Four key points to consider

-1. Do not over complicate this, the most obvious ideas are fine in IELTS writing, but they should be specific ideas.
+1. Do not over-complicate it.
+The most obvious ideas are fine in IELTS writing but they should be specific ideas.
 You do not need to be an expert on the topic.
 As long as you can write an idea, explain and develop it with an example then that is enough.

 Three Methods for getting ideas

 1. Listing advantages and disadvantages or problems and solutions: This idea works well for a problem solution essay or an advantage disadvantage essay but for the other types of essay it might not work very well.
 You just list problems on the left and solutions on the right, or advantages on the left and disadvantages on the right.
 Remember though that you should be selective.
 You should not write a list of ideas in your body paragraph.
 One central idea is fine.

 Here is the question again for the problem solution essay from the last lesson.